Side job for software engineers

 You will participate as a regular team member

-A side job means that you are available to join one of our problem-solving teams for twelve hours a week.
-A problem-solving team is a mix of back-end software engineers, front-end designers, and implementation consultants.
-They work closely together to build valuable features for our clients.
-You will participate as a regular team member.
-This means you will:
+For this vacancy, you must be available to join one of our problem-solving teams for 12 hours per week.
+A problem-solving team is a mix of back-end software engineers, front-end designers, and implementation consultants under the supervision of a team lead.
+Most team members are interns or colleagues who program alongside their studies.

-- Join feature planning meetings where you discuss how to solve problems from an end-user perspective.
+- Join feature planning meetings where you discuss and decide how to solve problems from an end-user perspective.

-- Write feature solution proposals for the product owner.
-We work in short cycles of two or four days.
+- Write short feature solution proposals with your team for the product owner.

-- Code review your team’s work and process their feedback on your work.
+- Code review your colleague’s work and process their feedback on your work.

-- Test whether the feature meets our quality standards before deploying with your team.
+- Test whether the feature meets our quality standards before deploying it with your team.

-Mainly, you’ll be learning through doing since we believe your learning curve will be steeper than just watching from the sidelines!
-Making mistakes is okay, because this is when you learn the most.
+You’ll be mainly learning through doing because we believe your learning curve will be steeper if you get stuck in rather than watching from the sidelines!
+Making mistakes is okay because this is when you learn the most.

 Is a side job an option for me?